xuqingkuang/react-redux-boilerplate/README.md

 ### Requirements

-* Node 5.0 is required for better experiences, previous versions maybe compatible but not tested yet.
+* Node 4.0 is required at least for ES6 compile support.
 * Gulp must be installed globally with `$ npm install -g gulp`

 ### Start